keltonwebb99/PythonNetworking/README.md

 In this project, as a software engineer, I am trying to further my understanding and skills in the networking side of software development.
 I created some Python based applications that allow one computer to communicate with another through a network.

 The software is constructed to demonstrate both Client-Server and Peer to Peer models.
 The client or peer can send requests, and the server or other peer responds accordingly.
-The purpose of writing this software is to gain practical experience in netwrok programming, understanding how different communication models work, and how systems can exchange data effectively over a network.
+The purpose of writing this software is to gain practical experience in network programming, understanding how different communication models work, and how systems can exchange data effectively over a network.

 [Software Demo Video](https://www.youtube.com/watch?v=jmYU7mNzDCE)